Bicycle Locks: Ratings of Sources

 by Contributors to REI.com

-Our AssessmentREI.com is a retail site that allows its consumers to rate and review its products.
-The bike locks REI.com offer don't get very many reviews, but the OnGuard Beast Chain has the most out of those with extremely high ratings.
+Our AssessmentREI.com allows customers to review and rate products they've purchased and used.
+The bike locks available here don't get many posts, but the Kryptonite New York Fahgettaboudit Mini has the most feedback with high ratings.

 by Ross Middleton

-Our AssessmentRoss Middleton is a triathlete in London who writes a blog with his articles pertaining to his sport.
-In this blog article, Middleton discusses the two highest-rated Kryptonite U-locks: The New York Fahgettaboudit and the New York Standard.
-He notes that both offer exceptional security, but that his personal choice is the larger Kryptonite New York STD lock for its size.
+Our AssessmentThis London-based triathlete writes a blog focusing on his sports.
+Here he discusses the two highest-rated Kryptonite U-locks, the New York Fahgettaboudit and the New York Standard.
+He says both offer exceptional security, but he prefers the larger New York Standard.

 by Contributors to RoadBikeReview.com

-Our AssessmentThis is another site that allows owners to review their bicycle locks.
-It has a decent list of locks to review, and most locks have no reviews penned yet, but some of the comments are helpful.
-In addition, if you don't want to read the reviews, the average rating (using a five-point system) is visible on the opening page, so you can do a quick comparison.
+Our AssessmentRoadBikeReview.com allows owners to post feedback on bike locks sold here and it has a decent list of options.
+Most have no reviews yet, but some of the comments are helpful.
+The average rating using a five-point system is visible on the opening page, so you can do a quick comparison.

 by Contributors to TreeFortBikes.com

-Our AssessmentTreeFortBikes.com is a retail site with reviews for many of their products.
-Most of the bike locks have only one or two reviews, but the Kryptonite New York 3000 (also known as the Kryptonite New York Lock STD) lock gets close to 10 reviews, with every one of them giving the lock the highest possible rating.
-The site uses "gears" rather than the more common stars to indicate ratings, and while you can see how many gears a product gets on its main listing, you have to go into an individual product's page to see how many reviews it has.
+Our AssessmentThis is another retail site where users can share their own experiences with products.
+Most of the bike locks here get only one or two reviews, but the Kryptonite New York 3000 -- aka the New York Standard -- gets several more and each one gives the lock the highest possible rating.
+The site uses gears versus stars to indicate ratings.
+You can see how many gears a product gets on the main page, but you must visit individual product pages to see how many owners post reviews.

 Best Bicycle Locks